 Have a Laugh at The Stand Comedy Club

 This excellent comedy club first opened its doors back in 1996, so it’s had a few years to perfect what it does best, which is great stand up in an intimate venue.
 The small club is centrally located on York Place (around the corner from St Andrews Square) in the cosy basement of an old Georgian apartment block.
 Some top touring acts can be found here throughout the week and on a Sunday night, experience a comedy cocktail of at least 5 acts to finish the week off with a laugh.
 There is also a bar and decent pub style food is available.

-You may be wondering what’s so quirky or unique about a trip to the cinema… Well, I’m guessing you’ve probably nevery been to the Dominion cinema.
-This 1930s art deco cinema is something of an institution in Edinburgh.
+You may be wondering what’s so quirky or unique about a trip to the cinema… Well, I’m guessing you’ve probably never been to the Dominion cinema.
+Located in Morningside – a neighbourhood in south west Edinburgh – this 1930s art deco cinema is something of an institution in the capital.
 Enjoy your film whilst relaxing in a lovely comfortable sofa with a drink and nibbles.
 Alternatively choose the first class experience where you’ll be sat in reclining leather sofas and served drinks in glasses and your nacho or popcorn in proper bowls.
 Be warned though, other cinema experiences will never be the same again, lol.

 Scottish National Portrait Gallery (FREE ENTRY)

 Firstly, wow what a building!
 Beautiful red sandstone with gothic arches on the outside while inside you will find the spectacular frescoed and ornately columned atrium, rising over 3 floors.
 Then, of course, there are the paintings and photographs and if you happen to a fan of Scottish history, you are in for a treat.
 There are ancient and original portraits of Mary Queen of Scots, Robbie Burns, Flora Macdonald, Sir Walter Scott and a cast of Robert the Bruce’s skull.